|

 without her mother’s ever vigilant guard over her.

-Natasha at will, we are at least able to medicate her when necessary.
-We
+still cannot touch Natasha at will, we are at least able to medicate her

-never happens, it is reward enough for us to know that she will live out
+even if it never happens, it is reward enough for us to know that she will

 sanctuary.